Injured Workers

 Comagine Health is the utilization review (UR) contractor for LNI.
 Providers submit certain treatment requests to LNI.
 From there, LNI forwards requests to Comagine.
 In turn, Comagine reviews the requests under various considerations (e.g., medical necessity, appropriateness, cost-effectiveness, etc) and against LNI Treatment Guidelines.
 Then, Comagine provides authorization recommendations to LNI claim managers.

 Based on our observations, it seems that Comagine uses the worker’s medical history to run automated computer algorithms for utilization review decisions.
 We also see cases with human intervention.
-For example, after denying MRI, a treating doctor can do peer to peer review with a clinician at Comagine to get it authorized.
-We wish to learn more.
+For example, after denying MRI, a treating doctor can do peer-to-peer review with a clinician at Comagine to get it authorized.

 Finally, with respect to the Health Technology Clinical Committee – we understand that this committee has a lot of influence over LNI’s treatment guidelines.
 Some information about the committee is available on the website of the Washington State Health Care Authority (HCA).
 However, we hope to learn more about this committee.
 More specifically, we would like to understand how the committee is involved with LNI, and if/how the committee considers special treatment circumstances that arise in the workers’ compensation settings.